Value Based Selling: Everything You Need to Know to Win With This Strategy

 You can do this by simply listening to their problems.
 Or sending them helpful articles and case studies.
 Or suggesting specific solutions to help them overcome their challenges.

-No matter what you do, make sure you highlight at least one of the four types of value:
+No matter what you do, make sure you highlight at least one of the four types of value we covered earlier in the article:

 Different prospects want different things.
 During the value based sales process, your job is to pinpoint what your prospects find valuable, then provide it to them.